DiamondLightSource/volume-segmantics/README.md

 Paths to multiple data and label volumes can be added after the `--data` and `--labels` flags respectively.
 A model will be trained according to the settings defined in `/volseg-settings/2d_model_train_settings.yaml` and saved to your working directory.
 In addition, a figure showing "ground truth" segmentation vs model segmentation for some images in the validation set will be saved.

 ##### For 3d volume segmentation prediction using a 2d model
 Run the following command.
-Input image files can be in HDF5 or multipage TIFF format.
+Input image files can be in HDF5 or multi-page TIFF format.

 ```shell
 model-predict-2d path/to/model_file.pytorch path/to/data_for_prediction.h5